Dobatymo/rocketbeanstv-mediathek-downloader/readme.md

   --limit N             Limit list output to N items (default: None) --sort-by {id,title,showName,firstBroadcastdate}
+                        Sort output (default: None) --unsorted-only       Only valid in combination with --show-id, --show-name or --all-shows.
+Only shows unsorted episodes (episodes which are not categorized into seasons). (default:
+                        False)
-                        Sort output (default: None) --bohne-num n         Show episodes with at least n of the people specified by --bohne-id or --bohne-name present at the same time (default: 1)
+  --bohne-num n         Show episodes with at least n of the people specified
+                        by --bohne-id or --bohne-name present at the same time (default: 1)
   --bohne-exclusive     If given, don't allow people other than --bohne-id or
-                        --bohne-name to be present (default: False)
+                        --bohne-name to be present (default: False) --episodes            Also display episodes when applicable (shows, Bohnen, ...) (default: False)
 ```

 #### Examples